15 of the best day trips from Sydney, Australia.

 Combining the second oldest national park in Australia with the beautiful Palm Beach is one of the best Sydney day trip ideas!

 11. Killalea State Park

-For a fun day of surfing, swimming, and sunbathing, Killalea State Park is a beautiful place to visit.
+For a fun day of surfing, swimming, and sunbathing, Killalea State Park is a fantastic day trip.

 Also known as The Farm, this local surfing reserve consists of a gorgeous beach with golden sand and turquoise water.

 Soft green hills surround the beach, and small tide pools sit at the edges of the sand.